 Howdy, I’m Flores LaDue

-Howdy, I’m Flores LaDue is a children's book about Canada's little-known rodeo queen Flores LaDue (1883-1951).
+Howdy, I’m Flores LaDue is an illustrated children's book about Canada's little-known rodeo queen Flores LaDue (1883-1951).
 The story, ideal for ages 6-10, brings the real-life legend to a new generation of kids.

 A world champion trick roper and First Lady of the Calgary Stampede, Flores helped put Western Canada on the world map.
 A rider, roper and rodeo queen, her story will inspire kids to work hard, blaze their own trails, and rope the life of their dreams.

 Part of the award-winning Howdy Books series (see also Howdy, I'm John Ware).